vfp9/intl/readme.md

 `CREATE CURSOR` - SQL creates a temporary table.
-The `NOCPTRANS` argument, which applies when specifying field-level attributes, prevents translation to a different code page for character and memo fields.
+The `NOCPTRANS` argument, which applies when specifying field-level attributes, prevents translation to a different 代码页 for character and memo fields.

-**Internationalization Gotcha:** use the `NOCPTRANS` if conversion to another code page is anticipated.
+**Internationalization Gotcha:** use the `NOCPTRANS` if conversion to another 代码页 is anticipated.
 Note that this is more likely if a subset of the temporary table is saved to disk.

 ----